Kairos777/subscribe_form/README.md

 # React/TypeScript form

-It uses very long list of mock data in dropdown.
-To optimize render this list without browser blocking there is usage of "virtualized list" approach.
+It uses a very long list of mock data in a dropdown.
+To optimize and render this list without browser blocking, a "virtualized list" approach is used.
+The form also uses custom simple modals.

 ## Getting Started